Percy Morfill: Battle of Britain

-No. 501 Squadron was now based at Gravesend in Kent and, as part of No. 11 Group, he was heavily engaged during the Battle of Britain, regularly flying three or four sorties a day through August and September.
-About 10 mi east of Dover, he destroyed a Messerschmitt Bf 109 fighter and damaged two Junkers Ju 87 dive bombers on 29 July.
+No. 501 Squadron was now based at Gravesend in Kent as part of No. 11 Group, and was heavily engaged during the Battle of Britain, regularly flying three or four sorties a day through August and September.
+About 10 mi east of Dover, Morfill destroyed a Messerschmitt Bf 109 fighter and damaged two Junkers Ju 87 dive bombers on 29 July.
 He shot down a Bf 110 on 12 August over The Downs.
-During a large engagement over Kent on 18 August, he baled out of his damaged Hurricane.
+During a large engagement over Kent on 18 August, he bailed out of his damaged Hurricane.
 He claimed as damaged a Bf 109 on 24 August.
 He claimed a He 111 as destroyed near Dungeness on 30 August and damaged a Dornier Do 17 medium bomber on 2 September.
 He was one of six pilots credited with a share of a Do 17 destroyed over the Thames Estuary on 11 September.
 His last aerial victory, a Do 17 shot down near Ramsgate, was achieved four days later.

 Morfill was recommended for the Distinguished Flying Medal (DFM), and this was duly announced in The London Gazette in October.
 The published citation read:

 By this time, the operational pressure on the squadron had tapered off.
 One of the most engaged units during the Battle of Britain, it claimed 149 German aircraft as destroyed including those shot down during the Battle of France.
 By this time Morfill was credited with six solo aerial victories, with one more shared and from 18 June to 31 October, he had flown 215 sorties.
 The squadron was transferred to No. 10 Group in December for a rest and refit, operating from Filton.
 At the start of the following year, he was mentioned in despatches.

 Later war service

-In June 1941, Morfill was posted to No. 58 Operational Training Unit (OTU) at Grangemouth and from there attended the Central Flying School (CFS) at RAF Little Rissington for an instructor's course.
+In June 1941, Morfill was Posted to No. 58 Operational Training Unit (OTU) at Grangemouth in June 1941, Morfill subsequently took training as an instructor at the Central Flying School (CFS) at RAF Little Rissington.
 He then returned to No. 58 OTU.
 At the end of the year he went back to the CFS as an instructor.
 Mentioned in despatches again on 1 January 1942, he was commissioned as a pilot officer later in the month.
 An instructing post at the Flight Instructor's School at Hullavington followed.
 He was promoted to flying officer with effect from 1 October 1942.

 In 1944, and by this time a flight lieutenant, Morfill was sent to a flying school at Norton in Southern Rhodesia on instructing duties where he remained for the rest of the war.